 By the middle of our third day trekking in the Annapurna region of Nepal, I was certifiably exhausted.

-We'd stopped for lunch at a teahouse, yet my breathing remained labored, and my hands were tingling.
+We'd stopped for lunch at a teahouse, yet my breathing remained labored, and my hands tingled.

 Rather than risk further physical problems, I stayed behind.
-Nima took good care of me, offering words of encouragement to keep my spirits up.
+Nima took good care of me, offering encouragement to keep my spirits up.

 When Mohan returned with the other trekker, we resumed the trail together.
-Rested, I was full of energy and had a great time the remaining five days.
+Rested, I was energetic, and I had a great time the remaining five days.

 Throughout the trek, our guide sang popular Nepali songs and made lots of jokes.